ahlersml/MyCleaningLog/README.md

 **Given** The list of rooms and items contained is available

-**When** I search for “Mikes Toy Shop"
+**When** I search for “Mike's Toy Shop"

-**Then** I should recieve a notification of "Zero prebuilt rooms found.
-Would you Like to create anyway?
+**Then** I should recieve a notification of "No prebuilt rooms found.
+Would you like to create one?
 Y/N"

 **2.1**

-**Given** The application is synched to the phones internal clock
+**Given** The application is synced to the phone's internal clock

 **When** I select a task to view that has not gone past due